 If you’ve ever had the privilege of meeting Betty Ann, you’ll notice two things: 1) an energy level that puts even a five-year-old to shame; and 2) unbridled compassion that refuses to let a need go unmet.
 Always dreaming big, she will go above and beyond to make sure that those who need it most are given the opportunity to better themselves by learning and practicing money management skills.
 Betty Ann is able to use her unique background in a variety of fields to connect with all different types of people, and her own story of success and overcoming obstacles is a motivation to many.
 She hopes to continue sowing the seeds of financial knowledge and confidence into the lives of Winston-Salem residents, and cannot wait to see the long-term impact of the work of CFSFC in the community at large.

-Program Coordinator-Leslie Moser
+Youth Program Educator-Leslie Moser

 Administrative Coordinator – Brenda Williams

 Brenda Williams joined CFSFC in February 2015 as our Administrative Coordinator.
 She is responsible for the smooth running of all operations and brings us “ideas”.
 Brenda keeps us supplied with all the necessities of running a small non-profit and tells us she loves to shop for good deals.

 With a strong background in sales and marketing including running her own small businesses, Brenda helps us connect with potential supporters and sponsors.
 Youth and adults feel comfortable speaking with her and expressing their needs.
 Brenda’s knowledge of the community of Winston Salem is invaluable as CFSFC builds awareness of its programs.